Environmental Modeling Center: History

 In July 1954, the Joint Numerical Weather Prediction Unit (JNWPU) was created to test out numerical weather prediction techniques by computer.
 Operational numerical weather prediction in the United States began in 1955 under the JNWPU.
 This unit co-located with the Weather Bureau-Air Force-Navy (WBAN) analysis center to form the National Weather Analysis Center, which was located in Suitland, Maryland.
 When the two units merged, the name changed to the National Meteorological Center (NMC) in January 1958.
 When the JNWPU dissolved in 1961, NMC became an independent organization from Global Weather Central and Fleet Numerical Weather Central.
 Research and computer processing abilities increased over the years, which allowed for the first global forecast model to run by June 1966.
 NMC moved to the World Weather Building in Camp Springs, Maryland between 1974 and 1976.
 NMC changed its name to NCEP, the National Centers for Environmental Prediction on October 1, 1995, with the Environmental Modeling Center (EMC) becoming one of its subunits.
-EMC moved to the National Center for Weather and Climate Prediction building in September 2012.
+EMC moved to the National Centers for Weather and Climate Prediction building in College Park, Maryland in September 2012.